Skip to Main Content

 • Investigate if physical items are available for purchase in an electronic format.

-• Explore to see if the latest editions of a resource (preferably in an electronic format) are available to purchase.
+• Explore library availability of later editions of a resource (preferably in an electronic format).

-• Add student notes, such as if an e-book has limited concurrent user.
+• Add student notes, such as if an e-book only allows for limited concurrent users.

 Note